Reflecting Upon Irreducible Mind

 Jime understood things the other way around.
 As a matter

-here, not me!
-What I am pointing out, again (in my quoted paragraph above,
+correlation here, not me!
+What I am pointing out, again (in my quoted

-number 3), is that we merely have a case of correlation, and that, due
+paragraph above, number 3), is that we merely have a case of correlation,

-to the lack of any indication whatsoever of causal mechanisms, it is unwarrented
+and that, due to the lack of any indication whatsoever of causal mechanisms,

 we can only observe correlation).
 The authors are not "hastily inferring

-through the demands of the environment, and consciousness merely comes
+change through the demands of the environment, and consciousness merely

-along with the bandwagon...".
-Actually, such conclusion is the
+comes along with the bandwagon...".
+Actually, such conclusion is

 causation of consciousness).
 The problem is that such view can't account